GoogleChrome/developer.chrome.com/site/en/blog/longer-esw-lifetimes/index.md

 ---

 {% Aside %}
 This post has been updated since we originally published it in January.
-We've added text indicating that calls to extension APIs reset the service worker's timeout clock, and clarified exactly when service worker timeouts will ocurr.
+We've added text indicating that calls to extension APIs reset the service worker's timeout clock, and clarified exactly when service worker timeouts will occur.
 {% endAside %}

 Starting in Chrome 110 (in beta as of February 7, 2023), extension service workers stay alive as long as they're receiving events.
 This corrects a timing problem in the previous implementation of extension service workers.
 It was possible for timeouts to occur when new events were in the event queue and for the timeouts to truncate asynchronous work.
 This improvement removes the hard five-minute maximum lifetime for extension service workers.